wombleton/gitlaw-nz/acts/C/Coroners Act 2006.md

     (4) Subsection (3) does not limit subsection (1).

-    (5) The [Summary Proceedings Act 1957][293], so far as it is applicable and with the necessary modifications, applies to the powers, privileges, authorities, and immunities conferred on coroners by this section.
+    (5) The [Criminal Procedure Act 2011][295], so far as it is applicable and with the necessary modifications, applies to the powers, privileges, authorities, and immunities conferred on coroners by this section.

-    (6) Evidence given by a person (whether at an inquest or otherwise) on oath or affirmation administered by a coroner under this section must, for the purposes of [section 108][294] of the Crimes Act 1961 (which relates to perjury), be treated as having been given as evidence in a judicial proceeding on oath.
+    (6) Evidence given by a person (whether at an inquest or otherwise) on oath or affirmation administered by a coroner under this section must, for the purposes of [section 108][296] of the Crimes Act 1961 (which relates to perjury), be treated as having been given as evidence in a judicial proceeding on oath.

-    (7) Nothing in this section limits any power of a coroner under any other enactment or the application of the [Inferior Courts Procedure Act 1909][295] (which makes further provision for the validity of the judicial proceedings of inferior courts notwithstanding technical or formal errors) in respect of the exercise by a coroner of any judicial authority conferred on the coroner by this Act.
+    (7) Nothing in this section limits any power of a coroner under any other enactment or the application of the [Inferior Courts Procedure Act 1909][297] (which makes further provision for the validity of the judicial proceedings of inferior courts notwithstanding technical or formal errors) in respect of the exercise by a coroner of any judicial authority conferred on the coroner by this Act.

-    Compare: 1947 No 16 [s 119][296]; 1988 No 111 [s 35][297]
+    Compare: 1947 No 16 [s 119][298]; 1988 No 111 [s 35][299]

+    Section 117(1): amended, on 1 July 2013, by [section 413][300] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 117(5): amended, on 1 July 2013, by [section 413][300] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 118 Coroner may call for investigations or examinations or commission reports